kaushaldaljeet/DataGenerator/README.md

 # DataGenerator

-Run this project online at https://goo.gl/MegpOb
+Run this project online at https://goo.gl/wPTTFI

+Use following command to Run

+java -cp .:commons-io-2.5.jar DataGenerator